Principles of Health and Public Health

 Matthias Schneider’s Google Scholar Profile

-Enrolling in this course grants you access to five interactive sessions and a peer network for collaborative learning.
-Each immersive two-hour session combines in depth lectures on key topics, such as the integration of physics, chemistry, biology, and medicine, and hands-on exercises designed to deepen your understanding of scientific principles in public health beyond just technological advancements.
+Enrolling in this course grants you access to interactive sessions and a peer network for collaborative learning.
+Each immersive session combines in depth lectures on key topics, such as the integration of physics, chemistry, biology, and medicine, and hands-on exercises designed to deepen your understanding of scientific principles in public health beyond just technological advancements.

 Early Bird prices are as follows: